How to back up Mac without Time Machine

 EaseUS Todo Backup for Mac is a reliable data backup and disaster recovery tool, combining macOS clone with file sync functions, data backup, and archive.

-Let's look at some of the highlights:
+Let's look at some of the benefits:

 -